Conley-Morse persistence barcode: a homological signature of combinatorial bifurcations: Persistence Modules and Gentle Algebras

 and with identity maps between adjacent copies of $\fk$, and zero maps otherwise.
-More generally, zigzag modules can be seen as the representation of a gentle algebra, and interval modules as its string modules.
+More generally, a zigzag module can be seen as the representation of a gentle algebra, and interval modules as its string modules.

 \begin{example} Consider the poset appearing in Example~\ref{ex:zigzag}.
 Then, the interval module $\perm{I}_{[2,4]}$ is

 \qedex \end{example}